 In the winter you can cross country ski, biathlon, snowshoe, fat bike, toboggan, ice skate and play disc golf here.
 In the summer months, locals, tourists and athletes flock to this park to mountain bike, hike, run, roller ski, go orienteering and play disc golf.

 Stop at this famous, 75-year-old ice cream shop

-About 15 minutes on your way back to Calgary, leave the highway and head into Cochrane for a treat at McKay’s Ice Cream.
+On your way back to Calgary from visiting the mountains, leave the highway and head into Cochrane for a treat at McKay’s Ice Cream.

 This charming ice cream shop has been serving delicious, locally-made ice cream since 1948.

 Family-owned and operated for three generations, ice cream lovers from all over the world stop at McKay’s Ice Cream.
 Often the lineup stretches outside and down the sidewalk.